Interdisciplinary Myanmar Conference, Kraków

 The term „transition” is frequently used in this context and refers to a very ambiguous process.
 As the title of the conference indicates, neither the genesis nor the outcomes of the complex and fascinating recent period of Myanmar’s history can be clearly defined.

 Myanmar-Institut Conference in Kraków 2021

 Puls Azji, The Jagiellonian University of Kraków & Myanmar Institut invite scholars from all fields of Myanmar studies to present their research, and to share their knowledge and expertise in discussions about various aspects of Myanmar’s transformation.
 This year’s conference will be particularly unique and interesting.
 Following conferences organized by the Myanmar Institute in Bonn, Zürich, Konstanz, Passau and Stuttgart in the continuity of the conferences in Zürich and Berlin, this will be the first conference beyond the German-speaking countries at a very special place: The Jagiellonian University in Kraków, Poland.
 Founded in 1364, it is one of the oldest universities in Europe.

 Call for Papers

-Due to the ongoing Covid-19 pandemic, this conference will be organised as a hybrid as the last conference was in Stuttgart.
-Abstracts of papers and panel proposals – no more than 300 words, in case of panel proposals up to 500 words – are to be submitted together with a short (biographical) note about the contributor(s) until April 1, 2021 to Michał Lubina (email@example.com).
-Please indicate your preference for video or physical participation in the conference in your abstract.
-For participants who will attend in person there may be a symbolic conference fee (25 Euro), depending on the pandemic situation as it affects various aspects of the organisational process.
+Due to the ongoing Covid-19 pandemic, this conference will be organised online as the last conference was in Stuttgart.
+Abstracts of papers and panel proposals – no more than 300 words, in case of panel proposals up to 500 words – are to be submitted together with a short (biographical) note about the contributor(s) until April 23rd, 2021 to Michał Lubina (firstname.lastname@example.org).
+There is no conference fee.

 For more about Myanmar-Institute, see: http://myanmar-institut.org/en/